dominicparga/master-thesis/notes.md

 # Notes

-These notes contain todos and plans up to submission at `June 19th, 2020`.
+These notes contain todos and plans up to submission at `August 14th, 2020` (before Corona: `June 19th, 2020`).

 ## Planning